hopsoft/grumpy_old_man/README.md

 **Now get off my lawn!**

-If you like GrupyOldMan, checkout [MicroTest](http://hopsoft.github.com/micro_test/) and discover just how serene testing can be.
+*If you like GrupyOldMan, check out [MicroTest](http://hopsoft.github.com/micro_test/) and discover just how serene testing can be.*